bazelbuild/bazel-website/designs/index.md

 ### Update the status

 When the author believes the iteration round is complete, they send a new PR to update the status.
-The PR must be sent to the lead reviewer and cc the other reviewers.
+The PR must be sent to the same lead reviewer and cc the other reviewers.

-The lead reviewer approves the PR to officially accept or reject the proposal.
+The lead reviewer approves the PR to officially accept the proposal.
 It is the lead reviewer's responsibility to ensure that other reviewers agree with the decision.